SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 | `reversal`            | `object` | The `reversal` object contains information about this `reversal`.                        |
 | └➔&nbsp;`id`          | `string` | The relative URI of the created capture transaction.                                     |
 | └➔&nbsp;`transaction` | `object` | The object representation of the generic [transaction][technical-reference-transaction]. |

-## Options after posting a payment

-* **If CallbackURL is set**: Whenever changes to the payment occur a [Callback request][technical-reference-callback] will be posted to the callbackUrl, which was generated when the payment was created.
-* You can create a reversal transactions by implementing the `reversal` request.
-  You can also access and reverse a payment through your merchant pages in the [Swedbank Pay admin portal][payex-admin-portal].

 ## Abort